-Remind children of the different food groups and how each one can help our bodies in different ways and how it is important to eat a variety of foods to be happy and healthy.
+Remind children of the different food groups of the Eatwell Guiode, and discuss how each one can help our bodies in different ways and how it is important to eat a variety of foods to be happy and healthy.

-Show pictures of foods from each group (provided on page 7, or choose your own) and ask the children to think of all the different variations of and ways that the food can be eaten and cooked.
+Show pictures of foods from each group (provided on page 7, or choose your own) and ask the children to think of all the different variations of, and ways that, the food can be cooked and/or eaten.